High Protein Meal Prep Ideas + My Simple 3×2 Formula

 Viral Hot Honey Ground Beef Bowls

 Probably one of my most made meal prep meals.
-Ground beef or bison with roasted sweet potatoes, cottage cheese, avocado, and hot honey.
-This one is easy to portion for high protein meal prep lunches and dinners.
+Ground beef or bison with roasted sweet potatoes, cottage cheese, avocado, and hot honey sounds like an unusual combination but it genuinely works and it is one of the most satisfying high protein meal prep bowls you can make.

 High-Protein Cottage Cheese Pancakes